The Bells of Notre Dame: Visual sequence

-The song details about Quasimodo's origin and serves as the film's opening credits.
+The song details Quasimodo's origin and serves as the film's opening credits.

 During the song, Clopin tells a group of young children about the mysterious bell-ringer of Notre Dame Cathedral, described as "a tale of a man, and a monster."
 Twenty years earlier, a group of gypsies attempted to ferry their way into Paris and travel to the Court of Miracles (where the gypsies live), but were ambushed by Frollo and several soldiers.
 When the only woman amongst the gypsies is seen carrying a bundle, one of Frollo's guards attempts to confiscate it, prompting her to flee.
 Frollo pursues her on his horse, thinking her bundle contains stolen goods, in an intense chase through the streets that comes to a head on the steps of Notre Dame.
 The woman bangs on the door pleading for sanctuary, but Frollo catches up to her before anyone can answer.

 Frollo grabs the bundle from her, but in doing so strikes a blow to her head with his boot, causing her to fall down onto the stone steps, breaking her neck and killing her instantly.
 Frollo discovers that the bundle is actually a deformed baby boy.
-He spots a well nearby and attempts to drown the baby he sees as a demon from Hell, but is stopped by the Archdeacon, who admonishes Frollo for killing an innocent woman on holy ground.
-As Frollo tries to defend his actions, the Archdeacon says that if Frollo wishes for the salvation of his immortal soul, he must raise the child as his own.
-Frollo reluctantly agrees on the condition that the baby remains hidden in the bell tower of Notre Dame, and gives him a cruel name; Quasimodo, which, according to Clopin, means "half-formed".
+Horrified by the child's appearance, he spots a well nearby and attempts to drown the baby he sees as a demon from Hell, but is stopped by the Archdeacon, who admonishes Frollo for killing an innocent woman on holy ground and then trying to kill a defenseless baby.
+Frollo callously tries to dismiss his actions, but the Archdeacon doesn't believe him and declares that no amount of lying will hide what he has done from "the eyes of Notre Dame" (belonging to the decorative statues built into the structure and used as a metaphor for God and His Angels).

+Fearing for his immortal soul, Frollo nervously asks what he must do to atone for his sins and the Archdeacon replies that he must raise the orphaned child as his own.
+Frollo reluctantly agrees on the condition that the baby remains hidden in the bell tower of Notre Dame, hoping that one day the child may be of some use to him, and gives the child a cruel name; Quasimodo, which, according to Clopin, means "half-formed".
 Clopin ends the song with a riddle: "Who is the monster and who is the man?"
-The scene then shifts to 20-year-old Quasimodo ringing the bells.
+And as he does, he uses puppetry to show Quasimodo growing up until he reached 20 years of age.
+The scene then shifts to the real Quasimodo ringing the bells.